drneox/django-paranoid/README.md

 ## Restore Soft Delete

-On object which was soft deleted, follow steps above to soft delete object
+On object which was soft deleted, follow steps above to restore object

     m.restore()